Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Introduction

-The most complete, but also the most theoretical, work to date on a solution to the problem of target enumeration has been done by Y. Baryshnikov and R. Ghrist using the topological technique of the integral with respect to the Euler characteristic (\cite{ghrist09}, \cite{baryshnikov10}).
-Here the theory has been substantially worked out and, at least in the case of infinitely dense continuous sensor fields, is able to accurately count targets which are in very complex configurations using sensors which return only local target counts.
+The seminal work to date on a solution to the problem of target enumeration has been done by Y. Baryshnikov and R. Ghrist using the topological technique of the integral with respect to the Euler characteristic \cite{ghrist09,baryshnikov10}.
+In the case of infinitely dense continuous sensor fields, their breakthrough new theoretical framework is able to accurately count targets which are in very complex configurations using sensors which return only local target counts.
 Further, the expected Euler characteristic integral of a Gaussian random field has been worked out, which allows for unbiased target enumeration from noisy sensor fields \cite{bobrowski10}.
 However, until now nothing more than conjecture has existed concerning numerical analysis of the Euler characteristic integral when our sensor field is discretized.

 We begin here with a preliminary numerical analysis of the Euler characteristic integral as a tool for target enumeration, picking up where Baryshnikov and Ghrist left off.
-We make exacting and precise assumptions, and derive expectations for the number of miscounted targets in a discrete sensor field when the enumeration via Euler characteristic integral theory is applied.
-We gain an understanding into how different types of discretization errors occur, and the result is the only technique that we know of to unbiasedly, to an approximation, count the number of targets in a discrete sensor field returning only local target counts at each sensor.
+We make precise assumptions.
+Then, we derive expectations for the number of target counting errors in a discrete sensor field when the enumeration via Euler characteristic integral theory is applied.
+We gain an understanding into how different types of discretization errors occur in target counting.
+The result is the only technique known to the author that gives an unbiased approximation to the number of targets in a discrete sensor field returning only local target counts at each sensor.